LG C1 vs LG G1: which is the best 2021 LG OLED TV?

 LG OLED77G1: £4799 ($4500, around AU$8600)

 Looking for a discount?
-As both models are part of the LG 2021 TV line-up, we'd expect prices to remain firm for a while yet.
+As both models are part of the LG 2021 TV line-up, we expect prices to remain firm for a while yet.
 That said, shop around and you might bag a discount of some sort.
-There's also Amazon Prime Day TV deals on the horizon.
+There are also Amazon Prime Day TV deals on the horizon.

 Even when these sets do get discounted, we'd expect the C1 to remain the more affordable of the two models.
 And bear in mind that G1 buyers who aren't wall-mounting will also need to budget extra for feet or a pedestal stand...